mleoking/PhET/simulations-java/common/jfreechart-phet/readme.txt

-This library is for phet-specific classes that are based on (or use) jfreechart.
+This library contains PhET-specific classes that are build on JFreeChart.

-Sam Reid
-11-11-2005